-Water is a fun and enjoyable environment for children.
+Water is a fun and enjoyable environment for children and a water theme park can be fun for all the family.
 Time spent in the water assists in a child's physical and intellectual development.
 The ability to safely enjoy water continues to benefit us all at all stages of our lives.

-This has lead to Royal Life Saving - Australia developing the Keep Watch @ Public Pools program and Jamberoo Action Park fully subscribes to and supports this important public education program.
+As a result, Royal Life Saving - Australia developed the Keep Watch @ Public Pools program and Jamberoo Action Park fully subscribes to and supports this important public education program.

 Keep Watch @ Public Pools is targeted at parents and carers of children to help them understand the dangers of leaving your children unattended at the pool.